Graduate at Greer & Online

 *Candidates who hold an earned doctorate from a regionally accredited institution will be exempt from the testing requirement for admission.
 Candidates that have earned 9 credit hours in a regionally accredited doctoral program with a minimum grade of “B” in all courses will be exempt from the testing requirement for admission.
 These candidates must provide an academic writing sample of no less than 1000 words (sample may include previous academic writing at the graduate level).
 Up to 21 hours of doctoral work may be transferred to NGU upon approval by the graduate program associate dean for the College of Education after transcript analysis.

-Admission to the program depends on several factors including the overall quality of application materials, depth of professional experience, relevant degree(s) from accredited institutions, applicant/program fit, and a preferred, target combined GRE scores of 290 on the verbal and quantitative reasoning portion as well as a minimum of 3.5 on the analytical portion and writing sample OR a preferred, target minimum score of 400 on the MAT with writing sample.
+Admission to the program depends on several factors including the overall quality of application materials, depth of professional experience, relevant degree(s) from accredited institutions, and applicant/program fit.
 No one factor will be used to make an admission decision.
-All factors will be used to determine a complete picture of the candidate’s competitiveness and ability to successfully complete the Ed.D.
-Program.
+All factors will be used to determine a complete picture of the candidate’s competitiveness and ability to successfully complete the EdD Program.

 You may download the Graduate Credit Transfer Request in PDF form.